yii2tech/sitemap/README.md

 ## Rendering non-standard tags <span id="rendering-non-standard-tags"></span>

-While there is a [standard](http://www.sitemaps.org/), which defines sitemap content particular search engines may accept extra tags and options.
+While there is a [standard](http://www.sitemaps.org/), which defines sitemap content, particular search engines may accept extra tags and options.
 The most widely used are image and video descriptions.
 Method `\yii2tech\sitemap\File::writeUrl()` supports rendering image and video information.